yichunzhao/aircraft/README.md

 ![image](https://user-images.githubusercontent.com/17804600/88745882-6118f780-d14b-11ea-9819-191a25118ddc.png)

 @Validated implements a proxy pattern that wraps the proxied data model.
-However, it introduces proxy data on the front end.
-It may need a DTO to present a clean data model.
+However, it introduces proxy behaviours.
+It may be not a good practice to @Validated on the data model.

+@Validated can be applied on the class level and combined with contrain annotations(@min,@max etc) on the method arguments(primitieve type), or @valid with a complex data type.

 ## Spring-boot-configuration-processor